-Preserving the could forest and rebuilding houses after the earthquake in Ecuador
+Preserving the cloud forest and rebuilding houses after the earthquake in Ecuador

 Quito, Chiriboga & Esmeraldas July 4 - July 21, 2019

 Quito, Chiriboga & Esmeraldas August 1 - August 18, 2019